eed3si9n/eed3si9n.com/content/posts/hedgehog-scala.md

     xs.distinct ==== xs
 ```

-The property that I'm claim, which is that for a random `xs` calling `distinct` is going to produce the same exact list, is obviously false.
+The property that I'm claiming, which is for a random `xs`, calling `distinct` method is going to produce the same exact list, is obviously false.

 ### shrinking demo